-On Windows, you can run different subsystems that enhance with UNIX capabilities the operating system.
+On Windows, you can run different subsystems that enhance the operating system with UNIX capabilities.

-Conan supports MSYS2, CYGWIN, WSL and in general any subsystem that is able to run a bash terminal.
+Conan supports MSYS2, CYGWIN, WSL and in general any subsystem that is able to run a bash shell.

-Many libraries use these subsystems to be able to use the Unix tools like the Autoconf suite to generate and build Makefiles.
+Many libraries use these subsystems in order to use the Unix tools like the Autoconf suite that generates Makefiles.

-The difference between MSYS2 and CYGWIN is that MSYS2 is oriented to the development of native Windows packages, while CYGWIN tries to provide a complete unix-like system to run any Unix application on it.
+The difference between MSYS2 and CYGWIN is that MSYS2 is oriented to the development of native Windows packages, while CYGWIN tries to provide a complete POSIX-like system to run any Unix application on it.